intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

   dedicate a section to discuss the these impacts.
 No conclusion was drawn about the way to document these in RFCs, but it is clear that the IETF community will need to understand the environmental issues better.
+(Perhaps in addition to learning about the actual issues, guidelines for analysing protocols with regards to their impacts could be useful.)

-* IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group.
+* IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group {{TVR}}.
 It may be useful to start from picking the low-hanging fruits, such as:

    * Focusing on the use of efficient data formats.